 Is Your Goal Simple?

-Something being simple doesn’t necessarily mean that it’s easy, but simply stated goals help you look at a list and know exactly what you need to do.
-If you look at a specific item and have to think about what you need to do to check that item off the list, your goal isn’t simple.
+Simple doesn’t necessarily mean that it’s easy, but simply stated goals help you look at a list and know exactly what you need to do.
+If you look at a goal and have to think about what you need to do to count that goal as done, your goal isn’t simple.

 Is Your Goal Meaningful?

-A goal is meaningful, then, when you can look at it and quickly understand the importance of completing that item.
+A smart goal is meaningful when you can look at it and quickly understand the importance of completing that goal.

 Is Your Goal Actionable?

-A goal is actionable when it is immediately clear what action needs to be taken to accomplish the goal.
+A smart goal is actionable when it’s immediately clear what action needs to be taken to accomplish the goal.

 Is Your Goal Realistic?

-Creative people have a distinct hatred for this one, as we have that peculiar ability to change the world in important ways.
-To be creative is often to see reality as tentative.
+We creative folks have a lot of friction with this one, as we have that peculiar ability to change the world in important ways.
+To be creative is often to see parts of reality as tentative.

 However, just because we can change the way things are doesn’t mean we can do it all at once or do so without regard to the basic constraints of reality.
 Try as you might, you can’t change the fact that it takes time to do things well or that you need sleep.
-You also can’t change social reality overnight.
+You also can’t change social reality overnight — or, if you do, it will probably be accidental.

 Rather than put your head in the sand and try to deny the way things are, asking whether your goals are realistic helps you figure out ways to make it more likely that you’ll succeed.
-Identifying drag points, for instance, allows you to make sure they don’t put up and stall your momentum.
-As much as you may resist it, planning based on the way the world is allows you to alter the way the world is.
+Identifying drag points — those places and elements where your goal is likely to go sideways — allows you to plan ways to overcome them.
+Better to beat the dragon you already know is there than pretend as if it’s not there and then be surprised by it.

-Realistic and Trackable are often heavily interrelated, especially when the way you track your goals is based on time.
-If you change your expectations of how long you want something to take, you can often change something from being unrealistic to being realistic and doable.
+Realistic goals and trackable goals are often heavily interrelated, especially when the way you track your goals is based on time.
+An unrealistic goal can often be made realistic and doable by changing your expectation of how long you think it would and should take.

 Is Your Goal Trackable?

-For instance, consider the broad goal of being a better friend.
-Setting a goal to become a better friend by June 1st doesn’t quite fit – in that sense, it’s not meaningful.
-However, it can be a recurring broad goal that you can check in about every once in a while by asking yourself what you’re doing to a better friend to specific people.
-Understanding our goals in this way makes plenty of room for metacognition, intuition, and mindfulness in ways that setting rigid timeframes leaves out.
+Consider the broad goal of being a better friend.
+Setting a goal to become a better friend by June 1st is neither meaningful nor simple.
+However, it can be a recurring broad goal that you can check in about every once in a while by asking yourself what you’re doing to be a better friend to specific people.
+Understanding a goals in this way makes plenty of room other kinds of uniquely human activities such as contemplation, intuition, mindfulness, and unstructured learning in ways that setting rigid time frames can unhelpfully constrain.

 Keep Things at the Appropriate Level of Perspective